A 9 x 35 minutes serie in the League of Legends universe

 A 13' short film directed by Aude Danset.

 I was in charge of the look dev, lighting, rendering, compositing, outlines and most of the pipeline.
 Finding a good 2D/3D compromise and achieving the final look was tough.
-The outlines required flexibility and as such, were made in post-production, allowing us to have full control over visibility, size and color until the very last minute.
-It relies on quite a lot of expressions and custom nodes but could be applied to any project.
+The outlines required flexibility and as such, were made in post-production, allowing us to have full control over visibility, size and colour until the very last minute.
+It relies on quite a lot of expressions, heavy scripting and huge Nuke gizmos but could be applied to any project.
 I also had the opportunity to manage two lighting / compositing interns for a few months.
 The visual style, pre-production drawings, backgrounds and quite a few static outlines were done by Minchi.

 My graduation short-film, co-directed and produced with Maïwenn le Borgne, Albane Hertault Lacoste and Alexia Provoost.
-I was in charge of the pipeline, half the characters modeling, skinning, shading, lighting, rendering, compositing and scripting.
+I was in charge of the pipeline, half the characters modeling, props rigging, characters skinning, shading, lighting, rendering, compositing and scripting.
 I developped a small render pass manager to suit our needs, a tool to import, export, merge and update materials and a few scripts to drastically improve the texturing and matte painting process.
 The boy and mood boards drawings included here were made by Maiwenn, along with all the design, visual research, color boards, textures, etc.

 A 5' short-film co-directed with Maïwenn le Borgne, Anaëlle Moreau, Alexia Provoost and Simon Taroni.
 Based on a story and graphic universe by Bruno Salamone.
 I was in charge of the pipeline, shading, lighting, rendering, compositing and some scripting to make life easier.